trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/timetables.md

 ---
 title: ResRobot Timetables
 weight: 10
-date: 2015-06-24
+date: 2022-02-07
-aliases:
-  - /api/resrobot-stolptidtabeller-2/documentation
-  - /node/14075/documentation
 ---

 ## What does this API provide?

 ResRobot Timetables provides a list of departures or arrivals at a given stop.
-Users can for instance specify the stop, date, time and transport modes.
-Realtime data is available for SL, Skånetrafiken, Västtrafik and Trafikverket (All train traffic including SJ and MTRX, except for Arlanda Express).
+Users can specify the stop, date, time, transport modes, ... .
+Realtime data is available for SL, Skånetrafiken, Västtrafik and Trafikverket (All train traffic including SJ, MTRX, .... except for Arlanda Express).

-{{% warning %}}
-**New version available**

-A new version, version 2.1, of ResRobot is available.
-Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.

-**Version 2.0, which you are currently looking at, will be discontinued at June 30th, 2022.**
-{{% /warning %}}

 ### Data format